Nextech AR Solutions Reports P - GuruFocus.com

-Nextech+AR+Solutions+Corp. (“Nextech” or the “Company”) (OTCQB: NEXCF) (CSE: NTAR) (FSE: N29), a Metaverse Company and leading provider of augmented reality (“AR”) experience technologies and 3D model services is pleased to announce a substantial enterprise customer order of $700,000 in 3D models to be delivered in Q4, 2022 and its unaudited preliminary third quarter 2022 results, ending September 30, 2022.
+TORONTO, Oct.
+13, 2022 (GLOBE NEWSWIRE) -- Nextech AR Solutions Corp. ("Nextech" or the "Company") ( NEXCF) (CSE: NTAR) (FSE: N29), a Metaverse Company and leading provider of augmented reality ("AR") experience technologies and 3D model services is pleased to announce a substantial enterprise customer order of $700,000 in 3D models to be delivered in Q4, 2022 and its unaudited preliminary third quarter 2022 results, ending September 30, 2022.
 These preliminary results show record sequential quarterly growth in 3D modeling revenue in Q3 and the rapid growth continuing in Q4.

 CEO Commentary: